leftmove/cria/README.md

 ### Custom Models

-To run other LLM models, pass them into your `ai` variable.
+To run other LLMs, pass them into your `ai` variable.

 ```python
 import cria